garfonzo/djangochat/README.md

 # djangochat
-The Django Project for the Slack Group Django Chat
+The Django Project for the Slack Group: Django Chat